achadee/ContentfulEverywhere/README.md

 * Run a manual Sync

-* Delete all your local data
+* Delete all your local data (so you can sync from the first entry again)

 ## Running the tests